 Of his 2013 Carnegie Hall debut, the New York Concert Review noted, “Daniel Shirley’s voice soared over the large forces with strength and clarity.”
 The tenor continues to earn critical praise for his appearances in concert, opera, and musical theater.

-His 2014-15 concert season includes debuts with the Omaha Symphony in Messiah, Austin Lyric Opera in Floyd’s Of Mice and Men, and Charlotte’s Firebird Arts Alliance in Mahler’s Das Lied von der Erde (Schoenberg/Riehn); he will return to the Seattle Symphony for Beethoven’s Ninth Symphony.
+His 2015-16 season includes debuts with the Omaha Symphony in Messiah, Austin Lyric Opera in Floyd’s Of Mice and Men, and Charlotte’s Firebird Arts Alliance in Mahler’s Das Lied von der Erde (Schoenberg/Riehn); he will return to the Seattle Symphony for Beethoven’s Ninth Symphony.
 The 2014-15 season brought debuts with the Lexington Philharmonic in Carmina burana, Choral Society of Durham in the C.P.E.
 Bach Magnificat, and Milwaukee Symphony Orchestra in Messiah, and Boston’s Odyssey Opera in the Arthur Sullivan rarity The Zoo.
 He appeared with Madison Opera throughout the current season, first as the title role in Candide for the 10th Anniversary Celebration of the Overture Center for the Arts, and then as Anthony Hope in Sweeney Todd.
 He will be featured in Odyssey Opera‘s 2015 summer season as Æsculapius Carboy in Sullivan’s The Zoo.

 Daniel’s diverse repertoire is growing to include the masterpieces of the symphonic and sacred canons.
 He is becoming known for his inspired interpretations of Handel oratorios and fearless singing of the Carmina burana roasting swan, and is adding the Bach Evangelists to his repertoire.